julienvollering/DSMdepth/ms/ms.md

 \subsubsection{Peat probing}

-We navigated to the centers of the raster cells in our samples using handheld (Skrimfjella) or real time kinematic (Ørskogfjellet) global navigation satellite system (GNSS) receivers.
+We navigated to the centers of the raster cells in our samples using handheld (Skrimfjella) or real-time kinematic (Ørskogfjellet) global navigation satellite system (GNSS) receivers.
 We dampened the effect of outlying measurements by probing three times at each location [@parryEvaluatingApproachesEstimating2014], at the vertices of a centered triangle with 2 m (Skrimfjella) or 4.5 m (Ørskogfjellet) sides.
 We used changes in resistance to indicate the base of the peat column.
 Probe locations were adjusted up to 20 cm if the base of the peat column seemed to be blocked by an obvious artifact, like a buried rock.